Go By Bike, DC!

 • Never ride against traffic.
 Ride with traffic to avoid potential crashes.

-• Ride in a single file, except when passing.
+• Ride in single file, except when passing.

 • Be alert.
 Scan the road.
 Always know your surroundings.

 • Find good routes.
-Remember, the best route by car might not be the best by bike.
+Remember: The best route by car might not be the best by bike.
 Some of the best bicycle routes are hidden from the busy car-filled streets.
-Check out our custom bike routes to try and get rolling.
+Use our transit map to plan the quickest safe route.

 • Make a goal.
 Take at least one trip a week by bike instead of driving.
 Add more trips as you feel ready.
-Practice discipline and self-forgiveness, and remember—the more you ride, the more you’ll experience!
+Practice discipline and self-forgiveness, and remember—the more you ride, the more fun it will be, and…the more you’ll ride.

-For more than a decade, the District has been building a citywide network of bike lanes, signed routes, and other bicycle facilities.
-These efforts are successful in not only attracting a rapidly-growing number of bicyclists, but also making streets safer for all users —drivers, pedestrians, transit riders, and bicyclists.
+For more than a decade, the District has been building a citywide network of on-street bike lanes, signed routes and other bicycle facilities.
+These efforts are successful in not only attracting a rapidly-growing number of cyclists, but also making streets safer for all users—drivers, pedestrians, transit riders and cyclists. moveDC is a collaborative effort led by DDOT to develop a bold and implementation-focused vision for DC’s transportation future.
+Continued expansion of the bike network, bike parking and the bikeshare program are moveDC priorities that will help ensure a safe and convenient bicycling environment in the District for cyclists of all ages and abilities.

 GOAL 1: MORE AND BETTER BIKE FACILITIES